 - Income replacement

 The biggest pro to term insurance is the cost.
 By a wide margin, it’s the least expensive of all types of life insurance.
-However, the draw back is that it expires one day.
-That’s why you should only buy term when your objective is also temporary.
+However, the drawback is that it expires one day.
+That’s why you should only buy term life insurance when your objective is temporary.

-In general, insurers will only issue term insurance that provides protection up to around the age of 80.
+In general, insurers will only issue term insurance that lasts up to around the age of 80.
 Most all term insurance ends at, before, or shortly after the insured turns 80.

 If you have a want or need that is permanent, you shouldn’t buy a term plan.
 If it were to expire before your need is fulfilled, then you wouldn’t resolve the task you set out to accomplish in the first place.